Himmele/Mindroid.ecpp/README.txt

+The lifecycle of a message object is determined by its mExecTimestamp field.

 Message::obtain must always be called from the same thread context for one and the same message object Handler::obtainMessage must always be called from the same thread context for one and the same message object obtainClosure must always be called from the same thread context for one and the same closure object